JonEllis/jellyfin-electron/README.md

 the window accessible to grab the handles.
 Then [dragging and moving the window](https://github.com/jellyfin/jellyfin-theater-electron/issues/28) is problematic.

-The project has not been updated since August 2019, which in itself is not a problem if the project itself seemed to work well.
+The project had not been updated since August 2019 at the time of writing, but it seems to have picked up again since.

 ### [jellyfin-react-client](https://github.com/jellyfin/jellyfin-react-client)